Reconstructibility of matroid polytopes: Reconstructing matroid polytopes

-The two nested loops in line 11 and 13 go around $\size B_1-1<n $ and $\size L \leq n$ times, respectively.
-That is, the inner loop, line 14--21, iterates at most $n^2$ times.
+The two nested loops in lines 11 and 13 go around $\size B_1-1<n $ and $\size L \leq n$ times, respectively.
+That is, the inner loop, lines 14--21, iterates at most $n^2$ times.
 Initialising the list $L$ in line 12 takes linear time, while taking $u$ and removing it is constant.
-Finding the node $\hat v$ in line 15 can be done in $O(n)$ by using the distance information we computed in advance.
-The set $T$, which is the intersection of two sets, can be computed in $O(n)$, e.g., by iterating once through the nodes and picking those which are adjacent to $u$ and $\hat v$.
+Finding the node $\hat v$ in line 15 can be done in $O(n)$ steps by using the distance information we computed in advance.
+The set $T$, which is the intersection of two sets, can be computed in $O(n)$ steps, e.g., by iterating once through the nodes and picking those which are adjacent to $u$ and $\hat v$.
 The graph $G$ is not a graph of a matroid if $T$ has more than four elements.
-Thus we may assume that the instructions in line 17 to 20 take constant time.
+Thus we may assume that the instructions in lines 17 to 20 take constant time.
 Finally, computing the label $\ell(u)$ takes a linear amount of time.
-Thus the inner loop is linear in $n$, and so lines 11--21 run in $O(n^3)$.
+Thus, the inner loop is linear in $n$, and so lines 11--21 run in $O(n^3)$ time.

 There are fewer than $n^2$ pairs of nodes of distance two.
 Hence this is an upper bound for the number of iterations of the loop in line 22.
 Computing the common neighbour subgraph is essentially the same as computing $T$ in line 16.
-This graph has at most six nodes, thus checking if the graph is a square, a pyramid, or an octahedron is constant in time.
+This graph has at most six nodes, thus checking if the graph is a square, a square-based pyramid, or an octahedron is constant in time.
 All this takes $O(n^3)$ time.
-Independent of that loop, one might iterate trough all pairs of nodes to verify that the labelling is correct, which can also be done in $O(n^3)$ time.
+Independent of that loop, one might iterate through all pairs of nodes to verify that the labelling is correct, which can also be done in $O(n^3)$ time.
 We conclude that the algorithm stops after at most $O(n^3)$ steps, with the correct result. \end{proof}

-\begin{remark} Note that a (valid) labelling of a basis exchange graph gives a matroid; more precisely, the collection of all bases.
+\begin{remark} Note that a (valid) labelling of a basis exchange graph gives a matroid.
+More precisely, the vertex labels of the graph are the collection of bases of a matroid with this basis exchange graph.
 In Section~\ref{sec:BasisExchangeGraphs}, we saw that this matroid is not unique.
-The matroids with the same graph are well-characterised by Theorem~\ref{thm:recmatroids}.
+The matroids with the same graph are characterised by Theorem~\ref{thm:recmatroids}.
 Moreover, the indicator vectors of the labels or bases form the vertices of the matroid polytope.
-Thus we may say that Algorithm~\ref{algo:label} computes a polytope.
-It is remarkable that the dimension of the polytope is not an input parameter of the algorithm. \end{remark}
+Thus, we might be a bit imprecise by saying that Algorithm~\ref{algo:label} computes a polytope.
+It is remarkable that the dimension of the polytope is not an input parameter of the algorithm, as it is customary in the reconstruction problems (see Problems \ref{prob:rec} and \ref{prob:class-rec}). \end{remark}